 The BBC must remain a universal service, adhering to its core values and free from political interference.
 The latest rounds of cuts will threaten its ability to sustain the breadth and depth of news coverage needed to truly reflect the diversity of the nation and regions.

-A raft of cuts announcements at the BBC has resulted in a total of almost 2,000 jobs, the vast majority frontline rather than management posts, due to go.
+Finance is an obvious problem.
+The latest round of cuts at the BBC will result in a total of almost 2,000 jobs going, the vast majority frontline rather than management posts.

 Hardest hit has been the English regions, where 450 posts are to be cut and savings of £25m will have to be made by 2022.
 BBC News had already announced 450 job cuts, but that figure has risen to 520 because of extra costs incurred during Covid-19.

 Michelle Stanistreet, NUJ general secretary, said the proposals would inevitably have an impact on the BBC's ability to sustain the breadth and depth of news coverage throughout the UK and reflect the diversity of the nations and regions.
 Following pressure from the NUJ, the BBC has made a corporation-wide request for voluntary redundancies.
 Any compulsory redundancies will be robustly resisted by the union.
 She said:

 "The financial challenges are clear – the solution requires public engagement and financial intervention from the government to ensure the BBC's survival as an institution prized and valued all over the world.
 The Covid-19 crisis has shown more than ever the need for an effective public service broadcaster and for trusted, quality journalism in an era of disinformation and fake news.
 We cannot allow the BBC to sleepwalk into a death by a thousand cuts, which will inevitably see people switch off because they aren't getting the service they want."

 - 142 jobs will go in online and TV news